mmoole/moneywallet2MoneyMoney/README.md

 * copy this file to your Mac
 * select this file and choose `CSV (MoneyWallet)` as file type when importing to MoneyMoney (https://moneymoney-app.com)

+## Data Format

+* if using subcategories, then `:` is interpreted as delimiter (this means that : can no longer be used in titles of categories).
+  * Example: `Expenses:category1:Eating out` -> only `Eating out` is treated as category for import.

 ## Thanks

 * MoneyWallet App https://github.com/AndreAle94/moneywallet